What is a Chemical Peel?

 Conditions that benefit from chemical peels include dull, weathered skin, acne, freckling, blotchy pigmentation, sun damage, fine wrinkles, and shallow acne scars.

 As with any procedure, not everyone is a candidate for every peel.
 Please discuss your type of skin with Dr. Jennifer Janiga or our nurse practitioner Darci Page NP-C, and they will help you decide which type of peel is right for your skin.

 Before deciding if you are right for a chemical peel, your provider will examine your skin and discuss the potential benefits and risks for your particular skin type and condition.

 Peels are performed as an outpatient procedure in Janiga MD’s Reno office, and usually do not exceed 30 minutes while the chosen solution is applied to your skin.
 This is usually associated with two or three minutes of stinging sensation.

 Recovery & Results

-Depending on the type of peel you have, be it mild, medium or deep, your recovery will range from a few days to a week.
-There is no discomfort as you leave the office, but the treated skin can appear red in color before it begins peeling.
+Depending on the type of peel you have, be it light or medium depth, your recovery will range from a few days to a week.
+The treated skin can appear red in color before it begins peeling.
 The deeper the peel you have, the more obvious your post-treatment peeling will be.
-If you have had a deeper peel and require more discretion, you may want to stay home until you’ve finished healing.
+If you have had a medium depth peel and require more discretion, you may want to stay home until you’ve finished healing.